Ekhard Salje: Research

-Professor Salje's research is focused in the field of mineralogy and mineral physics using approaches that combine theoretical and experimental methods.
-In particular, he is concerned with the stability of minerals and the transformation processes that occur within them in response to changes in temperature and pressure.
-His work includes the study of structural phase transitions, the formation of polaronic states in transition metal oxides like WO_{3}, and ferroelasticity.
+Professor Salje's research was focused in the field of mineralogy and mineral physics using approaches that combine theoretical and experimental methods.
+In particular, he was concerned with the stability of minerals and the transformation processes that occur within them in response to changes in temperature and pressure.
+His work included the study of structural phase transitions, the formation of polaronic states in transition metal oxides like WO_{3}, and ferroelasticity.
 The dynamics of phase transitions includes the movements of nano-domains which progress as avalanches in most cases.
 He discovered avalanche behaviour by experiment and computer simulation in ferroelastics, ferroelectrics and martensitic alloys.
 His work in the field of mineral physics was rewarded in 1996 when he was elected a Fellow of the Royal Society.
-This has been followed by him being elected Chevalier dans l’ordre des Palmes Academiques (France) in 2004 and awarded the Cross of the Order of Merit of the Federal Republic of Germany in 2007.
-He is fellow of the Leopoldina (Nat.
+This was followed by his election as Chevalier dans l’ordre des Palmes Academiques (France) in 2004, and the award of the Cross of the Order of Merit of the Federal Republic of Germany in 2007.
+He was fellow of the Leopoldina (Nat.
 Academy of Germany) and the Royal Society of the Arts and Sciences of Barcelona.

-He is the co-author of the report by the Royal Society on nuclear waste and was chairman of the Steering Committee of the National Institute for Environmental e-Sciences.
+He was the co-author of a Royal Society report on nuclear waste and was chairman of the Steering Committee of the National Institute for Environmental e-Sciences.
 As Programme Director of the Cambridge-MIT Institute he was responsible for joint research in the field of Future Technologies.
 He was chairman of the Cambridge e-science Centre and chairman of the steering committee of the Cambridge Environmental Initiative (CEI) which advises on environmental research in Cambridge.
 He was president of the British branch of the Alexander von Humboldt Association.
 He was chairman of the Cambridge European Trust, member of the Wissenschaftsrat (Germany), Int.
 Advisory Board of the Alexander von Humboldt Foundation (Germany), and the Parliamentary Office for Science and Technology (UK).

-Professor Salje has been visiting professor in Japan (mombusho chair), Max Planck Institute for Mathematics in the Sciences in Leipzig, Univers.
-Paris VI, Bilbao, Grenoble, Le Mans.
-He is hon.
-Professor at Xi'an Jiaotong University (China) and Ulam fellow at the Los Alamos National Laboratory.
+Professor Salje was visiting professor in Japan, Max Planck Institute for Mathematics in the Sciences in Leipzig, University of Paris VI, Bilbao, Grenoble, Le Mans.
+He was honorary Professor at Xi'an Jiaotong University (China) and Ulam fellow at the Los Alamos National Laboratory.